 Violence towards parents by young people anger; aggression; violence; domestic; youth; family; parents; relationships; discipline; teenagers; young; people ;

 Violence towards parents or other family members by young people is more common than many people think.
 Everyone has the right to feel safe and be respected, including parents.

-It is important not to ignore the violence or other types of abuse, and to keep yourself and other family members safe.
-It is also important to take action early to prevent or avoid violence.
+It is important not to ignore violence or abuse, and to keep yourself and other family members safe.
+It is also important to take action early to stop the violence.